LinuxUsersLinuxMint/LinuxUsersLinuxMint/README.md

 HTML
 CSS
 JS
-NOTE: I will publish python projects for now, I can publish HTML, CSS, JS Projects and Tutorial Notes (to help you learn HTML, CSS, JS languages) in the future.
+NOTE: I will publish python projects for now, I can publish HTML, CSS, JS Projects

 NOTE: My projects and software have GPL2 License.
 (License changes may be made in the future.)